roadsidemultimedia/Docs/advanced/hooks.md

 	<tbody>
 		<tr>
 			<td>Action Hooks</td>
-			<td>Allow you to insert additional code and, there by, customise the code to do additional functions at designated points in PageLines Framework.</td>
+			<td>Allows you to insert additional code directly into specific areas of your site, which you can then customise further using css..</td>
 		</tr>
 		<tr>
 			<td>Filter Hooks</td>